Articles (Peer Reviewed)

 Abstract: This paper challenges conventional wisdom about the drivers of international community at the individual level.
 Presenting new data and a novel natural experiment approach to the study of cross-border contact and international community, it tests some of the key microfoundations of international relations theory about how a sense of shared international community may arise and evolve at the individual level.
 The hypotheses are tested using survey data from a large sample (n = 571) of American study abroad students in a range of universities across a treatment and a control group.
 Surprisingly, findings do not support the main hypothesis that cross-border contact fosters a sense of shared international community.
 However, the second hypothesis drawn from the liberal paradigm is supported: individual perceptions of threat diminish significantly as a result of cross-border contact.
 The “Huntingtonian” hypothesis that cross-border contact heightens nationalism also garners wide support.
 The paper concludes with a discussion of the implications for theory and future research, especially the potential of rethinking the drivers of international community at the individual level to rely less on a sense of shared identity and essential sameness, and more on a feeling of “enlightened nationalism” and appreciation for difference.

-Cited in the New Yorker (Gladwell, Malcolm.
-2010.
-"Annals of Innovation: Small Change."
-New Yorker, October 4: 42-45) and selected for reprint in Lynn-Jones, Sean M. Responding to Terrorism: A Batch from International Security (MIT Press, 2014), a specially curated collection of influential papers dealing with terrorism including papers by Audrey Kurth Cronin, Andrew Kydd, Max Abrahms, John Mueller, and Jenna Jordan.
+Based on my MPhil thesis at the University of Cambridge, cited in the New Yorker, and selected for reprint in Brown, Michael E., Owen R. Coté, Sean M. Lynn-Jones, and Steven E. Miller.
+Contending with Terrorism: Roots, Strategies, and Responses (MIT Press, 2010), a specially curated collection of influential papers dealing with terrorism including papers by Max Abrahms, Erica Chenoweth, Audrey Kurth Cronin, Andrew Kydd, Paul Staniland, and Barbara Walter.

 Abstract: Theoretical work on networked organization informs a large swathe of the current literature on international organized crime and terrorism in the field of international relations.
 Clandestine networks are portrayed as large, fluid, mobile, highly adaptable, and resilient.
 Many analysts have concluded that this makes them difficult for more stable, hierarchical states to combat.
 The prevailing mood of pessimism about the ability of states to combat illicit networks, however, may be premature.
 International relations scholars working in the area have often been too quick to draw parallels to the world of the firm, where networked organization has proven well adapted to the fast-moving global marketplace.
 They have consequently overlooked not only issues of community and trust but also problems of distance, coordination, and security, which may pose serious organizational difficulties for networks in general and for illicit networks in particular.
 Closer attention to a wider body of historical and contemporary research on dynamics of participation in underground movements, the life cycle of terrorism and insurgency, and vulnerabilities in organized crime reveals that clandestine networks are often not as adaptable or resilient as they are made out to be.
 An analysis of the al-Qaida network suggests that as al-Qaida adopts a more networked organization, it becomes exposed to a gamut of organizational dilemmas that threatens to reduce its unity, cohesion, and ability to act collectively.